coast-framework/coast/docs/Why.md

 ## Motivation

-In my short web programming career, I've found two things that I really like, Clojure and Ruby on Rails.
-This is my attempt to put the two together in a tasteful, less bolt-on kind of way.
+In my short web programming career, I've found two things that I really like: Clojure and Ruby on Rails.
+This is my attempt to put the two together in a tasteful, clojure-like way.

-The goal is if you like Rails and you like Clojure, you should like this and contribute too!
-Open an issue!
-Make a PR!
-All codes from all people are welcome.

 ## Versioning